casper-network/docs/source/docs/casper/faq/faq-developer.md

 </details>

 <details>
- <summary><b>How do I handle a transaction composed of multiple transfers?</b></summary>
+ <summary><b>How do I handle a deploy composed of multiple transfers?</b></summary>

- Applying a unique ID to each transfer can mitigate issues with multiple transfers.
-Once deployed to a block, the network finalizes the transaction composed of multiple transfers.
+ Applying a unique ID to each transfer can mitigate issues with multiple transfers in a single deploy.
+Once included in a block, the network finalizes the deploy containing multiple transfers.

 </details>